Itsfoss0/alx-higher_level_programming/0x05-python-exceptions/README.md

 * [X] How to correctly handle an exception
 * [X] What’s the purpose of catching exceptions
 * [X] How to raise a builtin exception
+* [X] When do we need to implement a clean-up action after an exception